-A key component of trust between two individuals is the alignment and awareness of values.
-There are six primary values (or motivators) that determine the lens through which we view the world and shape our view of what ideas, experiences and people we will tend to favour or avoid.
+A key component of trust between two individuals is the awareness of what motivates each party: what they value.
+There are six primary drivers, motivators or values that determine the lens through which we view the world and what ideas, experiences and people we will tend to favour or avoid.
 By understanding others’ primary values, we are able to not only build better relationships, but understand the root cause of conflict.

 This assessment measures 5 core dimensions of EI.